 \textit{Main results}.--- We investigate the proposed concept of quantum residual management through the extraction of secondary resources from residual states left after a primary quantum information processing task.
 Specifically, we investigate the distillation of private randomness from residual states that remain after quantum key distribution (QKD) between two users.
 Both private randomness distillation and QKD represent fundamental quantum information processing tasks that are essential for secure communication against quantum adversaries~\cite{DM02,GL03,YHW19}.

-In our work, we analyze residual management for two well-known QKD protocols: the Gottesman–Lo protocol~\cite{GL03} and (coherent version of ) Devetak–Winter protocol~\cite{DW}.
+In our work, we analyze residual management for two well-known QKD protocols: the Gottesman–Lo protocol~\cite{GL03} and (coherent version of) Devetak–Winter protocol~\cite{DW}.
 For each case, we propose a method to extract private randomness from the corresponding residual states.
-The problem we pose is not trivial, since by definition these two resources are complementary: maximal (local) private randomness is achieved for a local pure state, while maximal key is achieved on a shared entangled state e.g. maximally entangled one.
-We derive achievable rates of private randomness distillation from the residual states left after private key distillation using both the Gottesman–Lo (GL) and (cohrent version of) Devetak–Winter (DW) protocols.
-In the case of GL protocol, we compose it with the private randomness generation protocol introduced in \cite{YHW19}.
-The private randomness rate from residual of the GL protocol is non-negligible reaching $\approx 0.114$ in case where non-zero key is guaranteed from the isotropic state.
-Since the latter protocol is strongly related to the BBPSSW entanglement distillation protocol \cite{BBPSSW}, we also provide the gain of private randomness distilled from (part of) residual of the latter protocol.
+The problem we pose is not trivial, since by definition these two resources are complementary: maximal (local) private randomness is achieved for a local pure state, while maximal key is achieved on a shared entangled state, e.g., a maximally entangled one.
+We derive achievable rates of private randomness distillation from the residual states left after private key distillation, using both the Gottesman–Lo (GL) and the (coherent version of) Devetak–Winter (DW) protocols.
+In the case of the GL protocol, we compose it with the private randomness generation protocol introduced in \cite{YHW19}.
+The private randomness rate from the residual of the GL protocol is non-negligible, reaching $\approx 0.114$ in the case where a non-zero key is guaranteed from the isotropic state.
+Since the latter protocol is strongly related to the BBPSSW entanglement distillation protocol \cite{BBPSSW}, we also provide the gain of private randomness distilled from (part of) the residual of the latter protocol.

 In case of DW protocol, our results show that all the correlations measured in terms of the quantum mutual information $I(X;B)_{\rho}$ of a classical-quantum-quantum state $\rho_{XBE}$ (system $E$ is held by eavesdropper and $XB$ is shared by the honest parties) can be split into two independent resources: private key at usual rate $\approx [I(X;B)-I(X;E)]_{\rho}$ and private randomness at rate $\approx I(X;E)_{\rho}$, where private randomness is obtained from the residual of coherent DW key distillation protocol.
-Moreover, obtaining the latter, we destroy the shielding system of one of the honest parties.
-This is benefit from cryptographic point of view, since hence the honest parties need not to keep it away from adversary, or spend additional resources on its physical destruction.
-On the conceptual level, the latter combined protocol of key and randomness distillation is a novel instance of virtual quantum state merging \cite{Horodecki2005} idea of which has been introduced in \cite{YHW19}.
+Moreover, obtaining the latter destroys the shielding system of one of the honest parties.
+This is a benefit from a cryptographic point of view, since the honest parties need not conceal it from the adversary or spend additional resources on its physical destruction.